 Panoramic x-ray involves the rotation of the machine around your head.
-It can be used to examine your wisdom teeth, inspect jaw problems or design for implanted dental instrument.
+It can be used to examine your wisdom teeth, inspect jaw problems, or design for the implanted dental instrument.

-This technique places more focus on two whole teeth from the crown to root.
+This technique places more focus on two whole teeth from the crown to the root.

 On the order hand, extraoral x-rays are used for areas outside your teeth and gum, like the jaw.
-In most cases, they are used when your dental practitioner at the nearest dentist office, suspects some problems in these areas.
+In most cases, they are used when your dental practitioner at the nearest Houston dental office, suspects some problems in these areas.

 You will be guided through every step of the x-ray procedure by a dental hygienist.
 While the taking of images is going on, the dental practitioner may step out of the room.
 And you will be asked to hold on just as the pictures are documented.
 If film holders are used, they will be moved and balanced in your mouth.
 So that proper images will be obtained.